 Bucks Starting Lineup Against The Hornets

-The Milwaukee Bucks have announced their starting lineup for Saturday's game against the Charlotte Hornets.
+The Milwaukee Bucks have announced their starting lineup for Monday's game against the Charlotte Hornets.

-The Milwaukee Bucks are in North Carolina taking on the Charlotte Hornets on Saturday night, and for the game they have announced their starting lineup.
+The Milwaukee Bucks are in North Carolina to take on the Charlotte Hornets on Monday night, and for the game they have announced their starting lineup.

-The full starting lineup for the Bucks against the Hornets can be seen in the tweet that is embedded below from the Twitter account of FantasyLabs NBA.
+The full lineup for the Bucks can be seen in the tweet that is embedded below from the Twitter account of the team.

-The Bucks won the NBA title last season, and are off to a fantastic start to the 2021-22 season.
+The Bucks come into the game as the fourth seed in the Eastern Conference, and have a 26-16 record in 42 games.

-They come into the game with a 26-15 record in 41 games, and are the third seed in the Eastern Conference (both the Brooklyn Nets and the Bucks are 2.5 games behind the Chicago Bulls for the top seed).
+After winning the NBA Championship last season, they are once again one of the elite teams in all of basketball, and there is no question that they have a legitimate chance to win again this season.

-As for the Hornets, they come into the game with a 20-19 record in 39 games, and are the eighth seed in the east.
+As for the Hornets, they come into the game as the eighth seed in the Eastern Conference, and they are 21-19 in 40 games.

 Related stories on NBA basketball